The Lovell Telescope.

 In order to ensure smooth motion and minimum friction the rail track was laid to a tolerance of only 1/16 inch in line and level, the roller axles of the bogies are radial to the circular track, and the rollers are imperceptibly tapered so that the apexes of their truncated cones coincide with the central pivot.

 The following, again, refers to the original Mark I bowl and not to any modifications or upgrades that have been made since.

-The bowl is a paraboloid of 250 feet diameter, made of welded steel plates and carried in a lattice steel cradle.
+The bowl is a paraboloid of 250 ft diameter, made of welded steel plates and carried in a lattice steel cradle.

-At the center of the bowl is a lattice steel tower 55 feet high, and mounted at the top of this tower at a height of 62½ feet (the focus of the paraboloid) is the antenna to which are concentrated the radio waves received and reflected by the bowl.
+At the center of the bowl is a lattice steel tower 55 ft high, and mounted at the top of this tower at a height of 62½ ft (the focus of the paraboloid) is the antenna to which are concentrated the radio waves received and reflected by the bowl.

 Suspended beneath the center of the bowl just below the base of the antenna tower is the primary laboratory containing part of the main amplification system for incoming radio signals.
 This laboratory is a small cabin reached by catwalks from other laboratories at the tower tops; it is pivoted to hang on an even keel irrespective of the position of the bowl and is damped to prevent swaying in wind.

 The entire bowl and cradle assembly is damped against swaying, flutter and vibration by a great circular stabilizing girder or 'bicycle wheel', whose center lies on the axis of rotation of the bowl.
 The periphery of this girder bears on a set of pneumatic tires mounted on wheels with controllable hydraulic braking mechanism.